Mystical Optimism: How to Glow with the Flow!

 Give It a Try Yourself

 You can test the power of your own thoughts and attitude for yourself at any time.
 As many teachers have discussed before, when you emotionally accept the present moment, you will immediately create a more comfortable experience.
 Your inner turmoil will be reduced as you lessen your emotional “pushback” against “what is.”

 And here is a very important point:

-You are not saying that everything is perfect nor are you saying that you love everything.
+You are not saying that everything is perfect or that you love everything.
 You are just flowing along in your life without any hatred; that’s all.

 When you emotionally reject some aspect of the present, you will immediately experience frustration, anger or some other emotional discomfort.
 This is what hatred does.
 But you can just hold every aspect of the moment gently and honestly so that you can truly know what it really is, and then simply accept it with emotional neutrality.